 What is an ad label

 An ad label in online advertising is a clear identification that marks content as paid advertising.
 Publishers should or must use it to ensure transparency and inform users explicitly that they are viewing sponsored content.
-This practice is crucial not only for maintaining user trust but also for complying with legal requirements in many countries.

 Example: A lifestyle blog publishes an article about the latest fashion trends.
-Within the article, there’s a paragraph that specifically highlights a clothing item from a particular brand.
+Within the article, there’s a paragraph that highlights explicitly a clothing item from a particular brand.
 Above this section, there’s a clear label stating “Advertisement” or “Sponsored”.
 This immediately informs readers that this portion of the content is paid advertising, allowing them to contextualize it appropriately.

 The use of ad labels enhances the credibility of the publisher and helps prevent misleading advertising practices.
 It also ensures compliance with legal requirements, protecting both the publisher and the audience from potential legal issues related to undisclosed advertising.